Skip to content

 The Statue

 As interest grew, Grant Speed was commissioned to create the “heroic” sized statue of Buddy Holly.
-In 1979, a concert was held to help pay for the statue, and a plaque was installed to honor the first inductee of the “Walk of Fame”, Lubbock’s own Buddy Holly.
+In 1979, a concert was held to help pay for the statue and Lubbock’s own Buddy Holly became the first inductee into the West Texas Walk of Fame.
 A second concert was held in 1980 and Littlefield’s Waylon Jennings became the next inductee.

 The Continuation